HenryGinn/Optomechanics-Data-Analysis/README.md

 19112022 has two folders inside, "Spectrum" and "Transmission".
 Inside each of those are folders for the powers, one folder per power.
 For "Spectrum", inside of each power folder is a list of folders, one for each detuning.
 Inside each of these for both "Spectrum" and "Transmission" is a list of folders, one for each trial.
 These are named "{power}_{trial_number}".
 Inside each of these is the same structure as in 16112022_overnight.

 ############# REVIEW OF ANALYSIS IN SIDE BAND FITTING #############

+These instructions are relevant for Side Band Fitting 1.0.
+Documention for Side Band Fitting Interface do not exist yet.

 1: How to review the realignment of the plots so that the peak is at the centre before the average.
 Go to the get_frequency_and_S21_detunings function and call the function plot_detunings_raw.
 For a given detuning, this will iterate through all the data that will be averaged together to make that detuning and plot each one, with a vertical red line drawn showing where it thinks the peak is.